outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

     - Graphics and Multimedia, untick 'Windows Media Player 12'.
     - International, leave everything unticked.
     - Internet Information Service - IIS, leave everything unticked.
-    - Management.
+    - Management, leave it alone.
+    - MediaCenter, leave everything unticked.
-    - Networking, untick everything and tick 'Network and Sharing Center', and 'Wireless Networking' (opt).
+    - Networking, untick everything and tick 'Network and Sharing Center', and optionally 'Wireless Networking'.
 With regards to 'Wireless Networking' part, VirtualBox does **not** support wirless adapters (only simulates Ethernet), which means you cannot add or see wirless adapter in Windows Device Manager.
 However, you can attach a USB Wi-Fi stick to guest OS and connect directly to Wi-Fi router.
     - Remote Connections, untick 'Remote Desktop Connection'.
     - Security, untick everything.
-    - System Services
+    - System Services, leave it alone.
     - User Interface, untick 'Help', 'Microsoft Speech API', and 'Accessibility'.
     - Resolve Dependencies.
 Choose 'Unbranded Startup Screens', 'Windows Boot Environment', 'Standard Windows USB Stack' and 'Windows Explorer Shell' (a MSUT).
 Some previously unticked feature might be ticked again as a dependency of some other features.